 (And for that matter, once you’ve built your first Memory Palace, build another.
 You can never have too many.)

 There’s a lot more to the art of creating Memory Palaces, but these few basics will get you started.

 Memorize Numbers Along The Memory Palace Journey

-Now that you understand how to use the Major Method to make images from the association of numbers with sounds (like “nun” or “animal”), it’s time to store those images so that you can recall those numbers at any time.
+Now that you understand how to use the Major System to make images from the association of numbers with sounds (like “nun” or “animal”), it’s time to store those images so that you can recall those numbers at any time.

 So let’s say that you want to remember the number “22235.”
 That could be “nun animal.”